ernie-bernie/Mood-of-the-Room/README.md

       -Write an entry on my progress, what I learned, what failed, and my next steps(Will try to do weekly).
       -I want to try to encorporate a sort of an AI model that notices patterns, I need to look into that.
       -Even if I do not accomplish my task, I want to at least learn about this stuff.
+      -An added bonus would be to add a confidence rating, so the human knows how confident the program is

   What I want to learn: